 Welsh Recipes Bara Brith / Welsh Loaf Teacake

-I recently visited Wales in the United Kingdom and visited a great place called the Museum of Welsh Life.
-This is a large country estate, dominated by a castle and within the grounds they have brought together genuine old Welsh buildings and reconstructed them brick by brick on the site.
+The Museum of Welsh Life s a large country estate, dominated by a castle and within the grounds they have brought together genuine old Welsh buildings and reconstructed them brick by brick on the site.
 It's a free entry tourist attraction, with good parking, just outside Cardiff.

 When you wander round the grounds, you come across old Welsh houses, Welsh farms, mills and even a full church - but also there's a central village area where you can buy Welsh bread and Welsh cakes.
 The Derwen Bakehouse bakes and sells Bara Brith direct from the oven to tourists - and you can pick up some St Fagans Welshcake as we called it!

 It was here that I first tried some Bara Brith.
 Bara Brith is a tasty fruit loaf and I loved it so much I just had to find out how to make it and bake it at home.
 This bara brith Welsh recipe is simple to make, so make yourself some St Fagans Welshcake from this recipe and relax!

 I've now found out how to make it and usually make a loaf every couple of weeks.
 Here is the Bara Brith recipe, I hope you enjoy it as much as I do!

 What is Bara Brith?

 Bara Brith is simply a Welsh fruit loaf or tea cake.
 It can be cooked as a fruit loaf and sliced, or as individual fruit buns Bara Brith is fruity and contains a mixture of currants, sultanas and raisins.

 Bara Brith is also known as Speckled Bread.